Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 Oktober 2024 02.18.05 UTC
+- WIB: Minggu, 27 Oktober 2024 03.24.10 UTC
-- WITA: Minggu, 27 Oktober 2024 03.18.05 UTC
+- WITA: Minggu, 27 Oktober 2024 04.24.10 UTC
-- WIT: Minggu, 27 Oktober 2024 04.18.05 UTC
+- WIT: Minggu, 27 Oktober 2024 05.24.10 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature